PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 *  In non-democratic country any subject could be stated as Terrorist and by their request has to lose Privacy in all around the World.
 *  don't use Service, if it would require to provide Private Data (Name, Surname, etc.)
 *  pay in non electronic Cash and pay without change
-*  in Country, where exists democratic order, subjects from non-democratic country should abide the order.
+*  in Country, where exists democratic order, subjects from non-democratic country has to abide the order.
 Sharing Private data in this case would lead into the consequences to the non-democratic Government, who are requesting the data from the subject.
 *  in Country, where exists non-democratic order, subjects from democratic country has to abide the order where they are doing the Business.
 ```